 PS: “I have not worked at all.
 Nothing seems worth putting down–I seem to have nothing to say — it appalls me but that is the way it is.”
 (Georgia O’Keeffe)

 Esoterica: The mind works in curious ways.
 Self-understanding and self-nourishment are the keys to a relatively continuous creative productivity.
 Avoid facing your own nature at your peril.
 “A creative block is the wall we erect to ward off the anxiety we suppose we’ll experience if we sit down to work.”
 (Eric Maisel)

 The following are selected responses to the above letter.
 Thank you for writing.

-Steve Bloom, Wye, Ashford, Kent, UK
+by Steve Bloom, Wye, Ashford, Kent, UK

 My wife, who is quite accustomed to my complaints about creative blocks and lack of proliferation in my work, told me about a poet she heard talking on the radio last week.
 He was deeply depressed because he had not been able to write profoundly meaningful poetry for three years.
 In desperation he confided to a friend who replied, “Consider yourself fortunate.
 I have not written anything profoundly meaningful for my whole life.”
 His friend’s comments helped him believe in himself once again, and move forward.